A Mediterranean treasure waiting for you to explore by boat

 Want to stroll the harbourside in a vibrant town, then party the night away?
 Or maybe you’d prefer to sleep under the stars with just the sounds of gentle lapping waves?
 A yacht rental for a week-long sailing in Croatia allows you to do exactly what you please.

-The best known islands are Hvar and Brač, the latter an easy day trip from Split.
+More preferable Croatian island for sailing is Hvar.
+Boat rentals in Hvar are choosing more often than for the other Croatian islands.
+The best known islands are are Hvar and Brač, the latter an easy day trip from Split.
 Both of these islands are large enough to explore and find your own slice of tranquility, or moor up and join the crowds.
 If you’re really looking to explore the pristine side of the islands, take your yacht rental to Dugi Otok, Molat, Zirje or Mljet for some peace and quiet.

 As one might expect with all these stunning islands, one of the best things about renting a boat in Croatia is being able to explore those shimmering seas.
 The waters of Adriatic sea often have great visibility and a vibrant and visible sea life.
 Although you’ll find lots of opportunity to rent scuba gear, and be rewarded with some of the most stunning undersea life in the Mediterranean, snorkeling offers its own rich rewards.